Razrabotniki/3D-Sci-Fi-Live-Wallpaper/README.md

 ##                                                                  Privacy policy

-UnixdevRZT built the Sci-Fi Live Wallpaper app as a Commercial app.This SERVICE is provided by UnixdevRZT and is intended for use as is.
+UnixdevRZT built the Sci-Fi Live Wallpaper app as a Commercial app.This Service is provided by UnixdevRZT and is intended for use as is.
 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.
 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.